source-academy/backend/README.md

 The chat functionality replacing the previous comment field found in assignments is built on top of Chatkit.
 Its documentation can be found [here](https://pusher.com/docs/chatkit).

-If you are using Chatkit, obtain your instance ID, key ID and secret key from your account, and set them inInstructions to that are [here](https://pusher.com/docs/chatkit/authentication#chatkit-key-and-instance-id).
+If you are using Chatkit, obtain your instance ID, key ID and secret key from your account, and set them in.
+Instructions to that are found [here](https://pusher.com/docs/chatkit/authentication#chatkit-key-and-instance-id).

 Internet connection is required for usage.